← Back to all posts

 There was something else that inspired me when I restarted at 54:

-building my business opened a strategic field I could build on—learning from real conversations with CEOs, owners, candidates, experts, and decision-makers.
-For you and me in the consulting business, this is both a truly inspiring opportunity and a necessity to stay fresh and up-to-date.
+my business opened me a strategic field I could build on—learning from real conversations with CEOs, owners, candidates, experts, and decision-makers.
+For you and me in the consulting business, this is both a truly inspiring opportunity and a necessity to stay fresh in your mind and up-to-date when it is about the market trends and needs.

 I always loved to truly understand about what companies struggle with.
 You perceive their pain and see trends early.
 You understand where your experience creates real value — in ways you sometimes hadn't imagined before.